vstinner/vstinner.github.io/draft/intel_pstate_nohz_bug.rst

 the performance of a single logical core is 2x slower than the nominal performance.

+Moreover, this bug can be trigger without NOHZ_FULL if the intel_idle driver is tuned to stay in C0:

+* Example: as root, write 0 into /dev/cpu_dma_latency and keep the device open

 Example with the Linux cmdline ``... nohz_full=3,7``:

 * Run a benchmark::